This post contains affiliate links. If you use these links to buy something, we may earn a commission, but it doesn't cost you anything. Thanks!

 3. How Does A Heat Press Work?

-Now, no one is ever going to do a press for 999 seconds, or 16 minutes!
-You will likely have a house fire on your hands if you give it a go (so don’t).
+The time range for most t-shirt presses is 0 – 999 seconds.
+Though no one is ever going to do a press for 999 seconds (16 minutes)!
 Most heat transfers only need 10 – 20 seconds to complete.

-Most machines have a temperature range of 0 – 500° F. This is more than enough to perfectly apply all heat transfers onto t-shirts and other garments.
-A higher temperature than 500° F would likely burn or melt your transfers and t-shirts!
+Most machines have a temperature range of 0 – 500° F. This is more than enough to perfectly apply all heat transfers onto t-shirts (and other garments).
+A temperature higher than 500° F would likely burn or melt your transfers and t-shirts!